A lovely Valentine’s Day art activity for children and families. Everyone paints a map of their heart depicting who and what they love and value.

-But Valentine’s Day seemed like the perfect time to revisit the activity.
+But Valentine’s Day seemed like the perfect time to revisit it.

-Then I squeezed little dots of watercolor paint (from tubes) along one side.
-I let the paint dry, and wrote “Map of My Heart” in small letters across the top.
+To create the paint-with-water area, squeeze little dots of watercolor paint (from tubes) along one side and let dry.
+If you’d like you can write “Map of My Heart” across the top.

-Nothing like a little family bonding and reflection time disguised as a Valentines day art activity to make this mama happy. 🙂
+Nothing like a little family bonding and reflection time disguised as a Valentine’s Day art activity to make us happy.

-The little dots of dried watercolor paint worked surprisingly well–better than I expected.
+The little dots of dried watercolor paint worked surprisingly well.
 And the kids loved the idea!

 Another good spur-of-the-moment one is the interactive heart mandala.
 And, of course, either the Map of My Heart or the interactive heart mandala can be made any time of the year, not just at Valentine’s Day.